luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 series = ["Documentation"]
 +++

-Last month, I wrote about [securing your email with GPG encryption](/posts/email-security-for-writers/).
-Today, I want to discuss another essential tool in a writer's security toolkit: Signal, the encrypted messaging app that has become the gold standard for confidential communications.
+Following up on my article about [implementing signed commits](/posts/implementing-signed-commits/), I want to discuss another essential tool in a writer's security toolkit: Signal, the encrypted messaging app that has become the gold standard for confidential communications.

 ## When Text Messages Become Headlines